View Daniel Cde Baca's Obituary on AbqJournal.com and share memories

 Daniel went to be with the Lord on Monday, September 2, 2019 at the age of 61.
 He will be greatly missed by his family and friends.
 Daniel enjoyed many moments in his life, one of them was spending time with his daughters and grandkids.
 He also enjoyed cruising on his Harley with his friends.

-He was preceded in death by his parents, Frank & Jenny; brothers Rudolph and Leonard; niece Angelique La Mon; and nephews Brian and Andre.
+He was preceded in death by his parents, Frank and Jenny; brothers Rudolph and Leonard; niece Angelique La Mon; and nephews Brian and Andre.

-Daniel was born June 28, 1958 in Pecos, New Mexico to Frank & Jenny Cde Baca.
-He is survived by his two daughters Katrina Cde Baca-Tilson and husband Christopher and their children, Rylee, Maddy, Kannon, Avianna, and Cyprus; Carrie Massee and her husband Micheal and their children Vickie, Daniel, Eli, and Jazmyn; adopted daughter Natasha Taylor and her children Wesley,
+Daniel was born June 28, 1958 in Pecos, New Mexico to Frank and Jenny Cde Baca.
+He is survived by his two daughters Katrina Cde Baca-Tilson and husband Christopher and their children, Rylee, Maddy, Kannon, Avianna, and Cyprus; Carrie Massee and her husband Micheal and their children Vickie, Daniel, Eli, and Jazmyn; adopted daughter Natasha Taylor and her children Wesley, Donovan, and Nevaeh.

 He is also survived by his brothers and sisters: Gloria La Mon and husband Jerry; Joseph and Agnes Cde Baca; Wally and Evelyn Cde Baca; Jeannine Cde Baca and husband Lino Moya; Marchell Cde Baca and husband Vince Encinas; John and Dora Cde Baca; Veronica Cde Baca-Espinosa and husband Albert Espinosa; Anthony Cde Baca; Rudy Cde Baca; Bernardine Cde Baca and husband Curtis Mummau.
 He is also survived by numerous nieces and nephews.